Where Can I Study?

 How to Apply

-Once you have decided on a program location and term, you can begin the application process, which is almost completely online, with the exception of a few select forms.
-The following required documents will need to be prepared in advance and uploaded as pdf files in order to submit the online application.
+Once you have decided on a program location and term, you can begin UMF Study Abroad application process, which is almost completely online, with the exception of a few select forms.

-1. Essay – please explain the connection between your studies abroad and your academic major, including why you have selected this specific program, what linguistic and/or cultural components affected your decision, and how you expect the program will add to your education, personal growth and future career plans.
+- Essay – please explain the connection between your studies abroad and your academic major, including why you have selected this specific program, what linguistic and/or cultural components affected your decision, and how you expect the program will add to your education, personal growth and future career plans.
 Your uploaded document must include your name on the first page and be no more than two pages in length. (pdf)

-2. Unofficial Transcript – download student copy from your Mainestreet Student Services Center.
+- Unofficial Transcript – download student copy from your Mainestreet Student Services Center. (pdf)

-3. Copy of valid passport (information page) or copy of receipt from submitted passport application.
+- Copy of valid passport (information page) or copy of receipt from submitted passport application. (pdf)

-Note: After submission of UMF application materials and receipt of UMF approval, further application submissions are required for host schools.Apply Now
+After submission of UMF Study Abroad application materials and receipt of UMF approval, further application submissions are required for host schools and provider programs.

 Office of Experiential & Global Education